Governance Committee Charter

 - Assess the need to extend the term of a Program increment to assure transition to any subsequent Program increment.
 The Governance Committee may extend the term of a Program increment if the extension does not require the commitment of additional funds by the signatories.

-- Develop milestones and recommend to the Signatories the duration, goals, and objectives for future increments as appropriate, to ensure that the Program can continue to provide ESA compliance for certain new and existing water-related activities.
+- Develop milestones and recommend to the Signatories the duration, goals, and objectives for future increments as appropriate, to ensure that the Program can continue to provide compliance for certain new and existing water-related activities.